 - Quit smoking, if applicable; you can reach out to a medical professional for guidance.

 Preventing and managing diabetic retinopathy require a multi-disciplinary approach involving your eye doctor and other medical professionals.
 Your eye doctor will perform a comprehensive eye exam to determine whether you have diabetic retinopathy, assess its severity, and discuss preventative strategies as well as the latest treatment options.

-Contact EyeStyles at 503-719-4792 to schedule your diabetic eye exam today, and to learn more about what you can do to protect your vision and general health.
+Contact EyeStyles+Care at 503-372-5013 to schedule your diabetic eye exam today, and to learn more about what you can do to protect your vision and general health.